Blown Away (album): Critical reception

 Blown Away received mostly positive reviews from music critics.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 70 based on 12 reviews, indicating "generally favorable reviews".

-Stephen Thomas Erlewine of Allmusic gave a positive review to the album, awarding it with four stars out of five and said: naturally, this showstopping act suits a former American Idol winner but, better still, this exercise in turn-of-the-millennium nostalgia is executed with skill and savvy, offering the kind of larger-than-life power ballads and cheerful, clomping arena country.
-This is Carrie's wheelhouse—she's meant to sing these oversized ballads and hooks, she's meant to look as unattainable as she does on the cover.
-She's meant to be a superstar and she's never seemed as comfortable with her calling as she does on Blown Away.
-Deborah Evans Price of Billboard praised the album, saying, "Underwood delivers her most adventurous album yet, tackling a variety of emotional topics, including abuse, infidelity, revenge and regret."
-Ian Ewing of Keepin' It Country rated the album 9.5 on a scale of 10, and highlighted the title track, saying, "Although there's nothing to mark it as a country song, it's a stunning piece of music that can't help but impress."
-Daryl Addison of GAC praised the album, saying, "Carrie doesn't shy away from complexities, and with a powerful voice unafraid to push the envelope, Blown Away could be just the album to show what's possible for pop-influenced country."
-Jessica Nicholson of Country Weekly rated the album with four stars out of five and said: "This is easily Carrie’s most well-rounded and confident work to date".
-The New York Times gave a positive review to the album and said: Ms. Underwood enjoys rage; her huge voice, both naïve and muscular, is well suited to it.
-Her best songs have historically been in the range between fury and resentment.
-“Blown Away” is only her fourth album, but that number belies her concrete-hard place in the country firmament, with a combination of vocal ambition and toughness that recalls a younger Martina McBride.
-Eric Allen of American Songwriter gave a positive review, awarding it with four stars out of five and said: Blown Away displays considerable artistic and creative growth in both Underwood's songwriting and selection of material.
-Is more thematic and unified, resulting in Underwood's strongest effort to date, which easily leaves her previous releases twisting in the wind.
-Melissa Maerz of Entertainment Weekly gave the album a B+, and referred to Blown Away as Underwood's "most stadium-rock-friendly album yet.
+Some reviewers praised Blown Away as a confident album that highlights Underwood's vocal power and comfort as a superstar.
+Stephen Thomas Erlewine of AllMusic wrote that its turn-of-the-millennium nostalgia is handled with "skill and savvy", which delivers larger-than-life power ballads and arena-ready country firmly within Underwood's "wheelhouse".
+He added that Blown Away presents her as fully at ease with her role as a superstar, and suggested that she has rarely seemed as comfortable with that identity as she does here.
+Deborah Evans Price of Billboard praised the album, writing that Underwood delivers her "most adventurous" work to date while addressing a range of emotional subjects such as abuse, infidelity, revenge, and regret.
+Jessica Nicholson of Country Weekly wrote that it is "easily" Underwood's most well-rounded and confident work to date.
+The New York Times editor Jon Caramanica offered a positive assessment of the album, noting that Underwood's "huge" voice is particularly effective when channeling anger, a quality that has long defined her strongest material.
+Caramanica also emphasized her established position within country music, describing her blend of vocal ambition and toughness as reminiscent of a younger Martina McBride.

+Other critics highlighted the album's artistic growth and cohesion while encouraging further creative expansion.
+Eric Allen of American Songwriter wrote that Blown Away shows "considerable artistic and creative growth" in Underwood's songwriting and choice of material.
+He added that the record feels more "thematic and unified", calling it her strongest effort to date.
+Melissa Maerz of Entertainment Weekly referred to Blown Away as Underwood's "most stadium-rock-friendly album yet.
 At USA Today, Elysa Garnder told that the release "both reaffirms her natural gifts and makes us continue to root for her to push beyond them."